Install

 For step 2, you copy (or link) the file associated with your decompiler in the decompiler_stubs folder.
 As an example, for IDA you would copy only the decompiler_stubs/ida_binsync.py file, but for angr you would copy the entire decompiler_stubs/angr_binsync folder.
 In the case of Ghidra, you would place everything in the decompiler_stubs/ghidra_binsync into your ghidra_scripts folder (usually found in ~/).

-Unlocking your SSH Key
+Using an SSH Key

 Install Validation and Usage